hyperledger-labs/minifabric/docs/RunningOnArm.md

 ## Considerations for ARMHF

-TLDR consider to use ARM64, running minifabric on ARMHF you may experience segmentation faults caused by code written in go.
+TLDR consider using the ARM64 architecture.
+When running minifabric on ARMHF you may experience segmentation faults caused by code written in go.

 ```
 panic: runtime error: invalid memory address or nil pointer dereference,